-PewDiePie Apologizes For Anti-Semitic ‘Jokes’, Criticizes Media For Attack
+PewDiePie Apologizes For Anti-Semitic Jokes, Criticizes Media For Attack

 “I think it’s important to say something and I want to make one thing clear: I am in no way supporting any kind of hateful attitudes.
 As laughable as it is to believe that I might actually endorse these people, to anyone unsure on my standpoint regarding hate-based groups: No, I don’t support these people in any way.”

 In the video, PewDiePie disavows neo-Nazis and says he would never support them in a recent Tumblr post.
 However, back in November, this screenshot of Kjellberg responding to a question about supporting Nazis doesn’t seem like a joke nor does it seem funny at all.
-Due to the graphic nature of the tweet, it was linked rather than embedded but in it, PewDiePie responds to a question about why he is supporting Nazi’s by saying, “aryan, superior genetics since birth.”
+Due to the graphic nature of the tweet, it was linked rather than embedded, but in it, PewDiePie responds to a question about why he is supporting Nazi’s by saying, “aryan, superior genetics since birth.”

 That begs a pretty important question about YouTube, social media, and the way some famous (or infamous) people have been using it.
 Is PewDiePie not anti-semitic just because he says he is not?
 It stands to reason that companies like Disney would pull away after such shocking videos and “jokes” have surfaced but should others also follow suit and turn away from the most-watched YouTube star to date?
 Sound off in the comments section below and tell us if you’ll be watching or avoiding further videos from him on YouTube.